-It’s incredibly easy to get swept away by the magic of the Somerset countryside and an aura of serenity, calm and beauty permeates its every aspect.
-Comprised of historic parkland and mature ancient woodland, the Grade II* listed land of The Belmont Estate is diverse and attractive.
+It’s easy to get captured by the magic of Belmont and an aura of serenity, calm and beauty permeates its every aspect.
+Comprised of historic parkland and mature heritage woodland, the Grade II* listed land is diverse and attractive.

-With natural balance uppermost in our minds, we ensure no pesticides or herbicides are used on the land unless absolutely necessary in order to give our animals and crops the ability to thrive in the way nature intended.
+With natural balance uppermost in our minds, we ensure no pesticides or herbicides are used on the land unless absolutely necessary.
 The philosophy behind all that we do at Belmont is the preservation of harmony with nature and the respect of our natural surroundings.
-We are working towards our soil association certification in order to substantiate our organic way of life.
+We are Soil Association certified organic.

 If you’d like to know more about the beautiful estate in the Bristol countryside, please feel free to get in touch.